InverterNetwork/inverter-product-docs/docs/proposalGuide/proposal-quality-assurance-guideline.md

 ---
-sidebar_position: 5
+id: proposalQualityGuide
+title:  Proposal Quality Assurance Guideline
 ---
-  # Proposal Quality Assurance Guideline

 In order to ensure the quality of projects on our DApp, we have implemented a process for pre-screening projects before they are displayed on the Inverter All Proposals page.
 Until they are reviewed and approved by an Inverter Verification Team, all new projects are, in the beginning, **unverified**.
 Unlisted projects can still receive funding and can be accessed via the proposal URL.
 However, only **verified** projects will appear on the Inverter homepage and all proposals page.